andjcoll/andjcoll.github.io/content/about.md

 author = "Andrew Collins"
 +++

-## Junior Software Developer with a passion for learning new technologies, focusing on clean code and efficient solutions.
+## Software Developer with a passion for learning new technologies, focusing on clean code and efficient solutions.

 I'm Andrew Collins, a passionate Software Developer with around five years of professional development experience.
 I am about to graduate from Indiana